A new life in Dubai could well be one of the most exciting experiences you’ll ever enjoy.

-As a result of this, foreign buyers are allowed to own the freehold title to certain property in Dubai for example – this is not the case in all other emirates within the UAE.
+As a result of this, foreign buyers are allowed to own the freehold title to certain properties in Dubai, for example – this is not the case in all other emirates within the UAE.

 Dubai has become an exceptionally popular choice for relocation with expatriates for a number of key reasons.

-Firstly, despite the emirate’s economic contraction which hit the world in 2008, Dubai now is still a booming economy where there was an abundance of employment prospects, and opportunity for strong speculation in the local property market abounded.
+Firstly, despite the emirate’s economic contraction, which hit the world in 2008, Dubai is still a booming economy with abundant employment prospects, and opportunities for strong speculation in the local property market abounded.

-The other key reason why living in Dubai is so appealing to expats is because the lifestyle locally is exceptionally good, particularly for Western expats who benefit from a largely excellent climate, wonderful leisure facilities, a relatively laid back pace of life and good education and healthcare standards.
+The other key reason why Dubai is so appealing to expats is that the lifestyle locally is exceptionally good, particularly for Western expats who benefit from a largely excellent climate, wonderful leisure facilities, a relatively laid-back pace of life, and good education and healthcare standards.

 If you are seriously considering moving to Dubai, this is what you need to know before you move:

-Many people made strong fortunes in Dubai, and even to this day, it’s a centre of wealth and prosperity.
+Many people made strong fortunes in Dubai, and even to this day, it’s a center of wealth and prosperity.